rubyferdianto/supabase-meltano-bq-dagster/README.md

 ## 📈 Original Project Plan

+1. Python will check andy CSV into S3 under bucket "BEC-BUCKET-AWS\S3-TO-RDS"
-1. Python will get the CSV files in local folder then import into S3.
+2. Python will also check if any CSV files ready to imported in local folder "CSV-TO-RDS"
 2. Meltano will get from AWS S3 to AWS RDS
 3. AWS RDS will transfer into GCP BigQuery
 4. BigQuery process data analytic for factsales dimension